HonkingGoose/git-gosling/docs/best_practices/use_a_dependency_bot.md

 - GitHub Action runners

 :::tip Check the docs before installing
-Check the official documentation for _Renovate_ and _Dependabot_ to verify that the bot will work with your programming language/ecosystem.
+Read the official documentation for _Renovate_ or _Dependabot_ to confirm if the bot supports your programming language/ecosystem.
 :::

 ## Renovate

-The Renovate bot is free to use for public and private repositories.
+Renovate bot is free to use on public and private repositories.

 ### Renovate documentation

-Read the [Renovate Docs](https://docs.renovatebot.com/) to learn more about the Renovate bot.
+Read the [Renovate Docs](https://docs.renovatebot.com/) to learn more about Renovate bot.

 ### Enabling Renovate